krainboltgreene/krainboltgreene.github.io/resume.md

 # Kurtis Rainbolt-Greene

-I've been programming for the last 15 years and professionally working as a software engineer for the last 13 years.
+I've been programming for the last 19 years and professionally working as a software engineer for the last 15 years.
 I have worked at a long list of companies and a wide range of teams: I have worked in "backend" software, "frontend", and developer operation roles.
 I have worked on large web applications and small web websites.
 I have worked as a salaried full-time employee and a contract developer.
+I have worked onsite, remote, and with remote workers in a significant capacity.
 I have worked hard to achieve my standing in the programming community by working on free and open source software and mentoring others.
 I devote my work time to the development of business software and my free time to the art of programming.
+I don't use genAI (LLMs or LDM) in any capacity, but I did build a large language model and a latent diffusion model as well as an orchestration layer for those tools.
+I have an incredible amount of resepect for both product and design.

 You can find my Github at [https://github.com/krainboltgreene](https://github.com/krainboltgreene) and my LinkedIn here at [https://www.linkedin.com/in/krainboltgreene](https://www.linkedin.com/in/krainboltgreene)

 ## What I can do

-I primarily have experience in **Elixir** (a year and some), **Ruby** (eleven to twelve years), and **JavaScript** (six to seven years).
-I have extensive experience with **Rails**, **Phoenix**, and a lot of in-depth work experience using **React** and **Ember**.
+I primarily have experience in **Elixir** (three years), **Ruby** (eleven to twelve years), and **JavaScript** (six to seven years).
+I have extensive experience with **Phoenix**, **Rails**, and a lot of in-depth work experience using **React** and **Ember**.
 I have worked significant with all sorts of **JSON-based HTTP APIs** including contributing and implementing tooling for JSON:API (the specification and standard).
 I have a very good understanding of **GraphQL**.
 I have a very deep understanding of **PostgreSQL**, but I have also used and worked in environments with MySQL and MongoDB.

 ## Where I want to work

 **I currently live in Portland, OR**.
-I am *only* open to remote work and have been working remotely for two years.
+I am *only* open to remote work and have been working remotely for six years.
 I have worked in many remote positions in my career and with remote engineers.
+I am willing to move to **New Orleans, LA** or **New York, NY**.

 ## Who I want to work with